Snkz/mongoose-rollback/README.md

     });
 });
 ```
 Likewise, deletes should also be done through mongoose.
-Make sure to do one of the following
+Make sure to do one of the following:

 ```javescript
 Model.remove({_id: id}).exec(function(err, num_removed) {